 Sonoma Ecology Center’s Vision for the

-Our comments on multiple changes to the layout dictated by the Specific Plan on March 20, 2024.
+Our comments on the revised development proposal, March 20, 2024.

 Our comments on the draft SDC Specific Plan’s Environmental Impact Report, September 26, 2022